Internship Programme

 Book Publishing Workplace Experience Placements

-Available in Gauteng, KwaZulu Natal and Western Cape
+Available in Gauteng, and Western Cape

 The Publishers’ Association of South Africa is offering exciting internship opportunities for individuals who want to develop their career in the Book Publishing Industry.
 The programme is funded by FP & M Seta (Fibre Processing and Manufacturing Sector Education Training Authority).